 Since 1981, Dan Freedman has founded, grown, sold, integrated, managed, and financed software companies, primarily in the networking and security sectors.
-Dan served as VP of Security Products at anti-virus giant McAfee Corporation (since acquired by Intel for $7.7B), and has established successful companies in the networking, security, financing, and Internet Telephony spaces.
-Dan joined inovia capital in 2008 as a member of our Investment Committee, and has since moved into a Venture Advisor role.
-His leadership roles today include corporate governance, strategy development, negotiation, and advising on complex sales/marketing scenarios.
+Dan served as VP of Security Products at anti-virus giant McAfee Corporation, and has established successful companies in the networking, security, financing, and Internet Telephony spaces.
+Dan joined Inovia Capital in 2008 as a member of our Investment Committee, and has since moved into a Venture Advisor role.
+His leadership roles today include executive coaching, corporate governance, strategy development, negotiation, and advising on complex sales/marketing scenarios.

 The future is unique to everyone, so spend time figuring out what you want yours to be, then put in place a plan to make it so.